Our team has developed information and resources to assist physicians in ordering examinations.

 Why does medical imaging services require so many patient identifiers?

-Eastern Health’s Positive Patient Identification policy requires two patient identifiers.
-Identifiers include patient name, MCP number, date of birth, address or telephone number.
+Eastern Health’s Positive Patient Identification policy requires patient identifiers that include patient name, MCP number, date of birth, address or telephone number.
 Our staff requires the patient name and MCP number plus at least one other identifier on all requisitions.
 Our program has a responsibility to provide accurate and timely care to the correctly identified patient.
 Misidentification of a patient may lead to negative outcomes or untoward harm.

 What type of physician information does Medical Imaging need in order to process my patient’s appointment as quickly as possible?